 - 1. Concept of continuous and comprehensive evaluation, Formative and Summative Evaluation - 2.
 Different types of questions, Blue print and construction of Achievement Test. - 3.
-Diagnostic and Remedial measures - 4.
-Self Evaluation, Peer Group Evaluation and Teacher Evaluation - Assessment Indicators of practical examination in Chemistry Such as Handling of Apparatus, following Systematic Approach, Correct Conclusion, Understanding Cause Effect Relationship of given Experiment, Viva-Voce and Reporting.
+Home Assignment-Planning & evaluation - 4.
+Diagnostic and Remedial measures - 5.
+Assessment of practical work in Chemistry